vinnydiehl/nds_toolkit/tests/README.md

 how to use the framework, you may refer to their official documentation [here](http://cxxtest.com/cxxtest/doc/guide.html).

-To install CxxTest on your system, try, for example, one of the following:
+To install CxxTest on your system, use, for example, one of the following:

 ```
 sudo apt-get install cxxtest